Component-Oriented-PHP/tutorials/basic/5-error-handling.md

 ```

 This clearly states that the file we are requiring does not exist.
 Fix the typo and re-check, the error should be gone now.

+This is a good enough.
+In development, I want to see all the errors, warnings, and notices so I can fix them.
+But...
+TBH, that default error message is pretty ugly and not as helpful as the ones you may have seen in Laravel or Symfony or CodeIgniter or any other framework.
+We can do much, much better.

+To achieve a similar pretty error messages, we can use some composer packages.
+I have used `filp/whoops`, `tracy/tracy`, and `symfony/error-handler` a lot.
+But we will use `filp/whoops` in this tutorial and move on to `tracy/tracy` in the advanced tutorial.
+But feel free to use whatever you like.